ltfe-ict-academy/cloud-linux-containers/01_Introduction_to_Linux_Containers/README.md

 - ✅ [LXC vs Docker: Why Docker is Better in 2023](https://www.upguard.com/blog/docker-vs-lxc)
 - ✅ [LXC vs Docker: Which Container Platform Is Right for You?](https://earthly.dev/blog/lxc-vs-docker/)

-> Up to version 0.8, Docker was essentially based on LXC.
+> Docker originally used LXC as its default execution environment and switched at v0.9 (March 2014) to its own libcontainer (now OCI/runc-based).

 - **Host-Machine Utilization**:
-    - Docker: utilizes application-level virtualization
+    - **Docker** typically runs single-process application containers with layered images and copy-on-write filesystems, which can be extremely space/time efficient for app deployments.
-    - LXC: provides a lightweight OS-level virtualization, making LXC more efficient in resource utilization
+    - **LXC** runs system containers (full init, multiple services), which can be heavier per container but better when you need a whole distro-like environment.
 - **Simplicity**:
     - Docker shines in simplicity and flexibility in design and usage.
 Its user-friendly interface and irregular approach through Dockerfiles make it easy for developers to create and manage containers.
+Docker is simpler and more feature-rich for dev/CI/CD.
     - LXC is a low-level tool that requires expertise in Linux administration and containerization.
 It is not as user-friendly as Docker.
 - **Tooling**:
     - Docker offers a rich set of commands and tools for managing containers, making it highly versatile for various use cases.
     - LXC, while functional, may need more of the user-friendly tooling.
 - **Use Cases**:
     - Docker Use Cases: Microservices Architecture, Continuous Integration and Continuous Deployment (CI/CD), DevOps Environments
-    - LXC Use Cases: Heavy Resource Utilization Applications, Virtual Desktop Infrastructure (VDI),  System-Level Testing
+    - LXC Use Cases: Running a full Linux userspace with systemd, legacy apps, or doing system-level testing where you need near-VM isolation without a hypervisor.

 ## Features to Enable Containers